Phawx/Switch-Duplicate-Update-NSP-Finder/README.md

 # Duplicate File Finder for NSP Updates

-This is a simple C# program with a GUI for detecting and managing duplicate NSP update files in a given directory.
+This is a simple C# program with a GUI for detecting and managing duplicate Nintendo Switch NSP update files in a given directory.
 It helps users identify duplicate files based on their version numbers, and allows users to selectively delete older versions of these files.

 ## Features